sphonala/weigand-interrupt-driver/README.md

 # weigand-interrupt-driver
-# This is loadable kernel module and userspace application for weigand(RF) type reader with 26-bit, 35-bit,50-bit.
+# This is loadable kernel module and userspace application for 26-bit weigand(RF) type reader.